Safeguarding Your Pelvic Floor

 SAFEGUARDING THE PELVIC FLOOR

-Part of avoiding PFD is about avoiding putting TOO MUCH pressure down on your pelvic floor, through:
+Part of avoiding pelvic floor dysfunction is about avoiding putting TOO MUCH pressure down on your pelvic floor.

 Breathing mechanics and ensuring that the diaphragm and upper abdominals aren’t overactive

 We will go through this in detail in the Breathing 1

 Breathing out through the effort in movement and exercise